gutenbergtools/gutenbergsite/site/help/new_website.md

 ### Updates on fixed items
 Let us know if you are still having trouble with these:
-- OPDS: Issues resolved
+- OPDS: Issues resolved, then resolved again December 17
 - Kindle: Issues resolved
 - Bookshelf detailed listings: Issues resolved

-### Functionality issues
+- Download problems: Fix applied, and we hope issues are resolved (December 17 2020)
-1. Redirected pages go from https to http inappropriately.
-For example, https://www.gutenberg.org/catalog redirects properly but changes to http://www.gutenberg.org/ebooks .. this seems to happen with some search pages, also.
-Status: Investigating.
-This looks like an issue with redirect syntax or server config.
+- Issue with "insecure site" for https redirecting to http: Fix applied, and we hope issues are resolved (December 17, 2020)

 ### Content issues
 1. Need to create a new version of the mention of https://www.gutenberg.org/wiki/Gutenberg:Help_on_Bibliographic_Record_Page from bibrec (help text, appears 4x on each bibrec page linked with the question mark from the dropbox, gdrive and onedrive icons).
 Also a description of epub, mobi, and other formats.
 Status: Under development.